datacommonsorg/import/README.md

-  - It's useful to install an extension like [Json-As-Table](https://chrome.google.com/webstore/detail/json-as-table-viewer/khclkgjdjddedohnomokbhinlmpclick?hl=en-US) to view the json report (but be sure to allow the extension access to file URLs like [this](https://user-images.githubusercontent.com/4375037/129290496-ed8eb0a3-b5e2-4de6-bdf2-449814df8fcf.png)).
+  - It's useful to install an extension like [Json-As-Table](https://chrome.google.com/webstore/detail/json-as-table-viewer/khclkgjdjddedohnomokbhinlmpclick?hl=en-US) to view the JSON report (but be sure to allow the extension access to file URLs like [this](https://user-images.githubusercontent.com/4375037/129290496-ed8eb0a3-b5e2-4de6-bdf2-449814df8fcf.png)).

-    Another option is to copy/paste the json content in https://jsongrid.com.
+    Another option is to copy/paste the JSON content in https://jsongrid.com.

 ## Development